Jim Bakker, his church settle lawsuit over COVID-19 claims

 Bakker’s attorney, former Democratic Missouri Gov. Jay Nixon, had previously claimed that Bakker was being unfairly targeted “by those who want to crush his ministry and force his Christian television program off the air.”
 Nixon, who served two terms as governor from 2009 to 2017 and is now a partner at the Dowd Bennett law firm in St. Louis, said Bakker did not claim that Silver Solution was a cure for COVID-19.

+“Totally eliminate it, kills it.
+Deactivates it,” Sellman replies, according to the lawsuit.

-An email message left Wednesday with Nixon was not immediately returned.
+An email sent to Nixon Wednesday was not immediately returned.

 Also in March 2020, U.S. regulators warned Bakker’s company and six others to stop selling items using what the government called false claims that they could treat the coronavirus or keep people from catching it.
 Letters sent jointly by the Food and Drug Administration and the Federal Trade Commission warned the companies that their products for treating COVID-19 were fraudulent, “pose significant risks to patient health and violate federal law.”